charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 }
 ```

 In comparison, this Rego handler without additional abstractions over the evaluation of policies is pretty verbose.
-I'm not sure it's really a fair comparison since parts like the rule initialization and result parsing could be shared over many endpoints and authz rules with the right abstraction.
+I'm not sure it's really a fair comparison since parts like the rule initialization and result parsing could be shared over many endpoints and authorization rules with the right abstraction.

 I liked that it was possible to partially evaluate the rule and use it again and again in each call to the handler.
 I was most frustrated with extracting the data from the response and opted to use [gabs](https://github.com/Jeffail/gabs) to make that easier.